qvernn/qvernn/README.md

 - 👋 Hi, I’m @qvernn
-- 👀 I’m want to become a web developer (currently starting out with the foundations)
+- 👀 I want to become a data analyst
-- 🌱 I’m currently doing The Odin Project
+- 🌱 I’m currently doing the Relational Database course on freeCodeCamp
 - 💞️ I’m looking to collaborate on projects later on once I get the basics down
 - 📫 How to reach me ...
 LinkedIn! (linkedin.com/in/carlyeung)